 16. Tool Set

 Whether you love DIY projects or you don't even know the difference between a flat-head and Phillips screwdriver, it's always important to have a set of tools on hand.
 Add this to your wedding registry to ensure you have always have tools at the ready as a married couple.
+Unlike some wedding registry gifts that lean a bit too close to one half of the pair's preferences, this is something that will always be used by the couple throughout their life together, and therefore is a great gift idea!

 “Household Tool Kit” with 144 pieces including 4.8-volt cordless screwdriver, $43 by Apollo; homedepot.com